frederic-perez/AmE-dictionary/data/dictionary.md

 __trickle<sup>1</sup>__ _n_ :nine::m: __1__ A small group or number of people or things moving slowly. _A trickle of customers._ :es: goteo, reguero __2__ Come or go slowly or gradually. _She trickle out, shocking friends and connections in the sports world._ _A trickle of electricity._ _A trickle of sunlight._
 __trickle<sup>2</sup>__ _v_ :five::hammer: _The money trickled in._
 __tricksy__
-__trifecta__ _n_ :four: /trʌɪˈfɛktə/ (1970s: from tri- 'three’ + perfecta.)
+__trifecta__ _n_ :five::mega: /trʌɪˈfɛktə/ (1970s: from tri- 'three’ + perfecta.)
 A bet in which the person betting forecasts the first three finishers in a race in the correct order. _He will attempt a trifecta of the long jump, triple jump, and 110-meter high hurdles._
 __trifle__ _v_ :three::hammer: (trifled) _Never to be trifled with._
 __trifles__ _n_
 __trigger__ _v_ _The avalanche was triggered by skiers._